Graphics pipeline: Camera Transformation

-with dot(v1, v2) = dot product of v1 and v2.

 Projection

 The 3D projection step transforms the view volume into a cube with the corner point coordinates (−1, −1, 0) and (1, 1, 1); Occasionally other target volumes are also used.
 This step is called projection, even though it transforms a volume into another volume, since the resulting Z coordinates are not stored in the image, but are only used in Z-buffering in the later rastering step.
 In a perspective illustration, a central projection is used.

 To limit the number of displayed objects, two additional clipping planes are used; The visual volume is therefore a truncated pyramid (frustum).
 The parallel or orthogonal projection is used, for example, for technical representations because it has the advantage that all parallels in the object space are also parallel in the image space, and the surfaces and volumes are the same size regardless of the distance from the viewer.
 Maps use, for example, an orthogonal projection (so-called orthophoto), but oblique images of a landscape cannot be used in this way – although they can technically be rendered, they seem so distorted that we cannot make any use of them.
-The formula for calculating a perspective mapping matrix is: